ROSS-org/ross-org.github.io/_posts/2017-01-09-installation.md

 category: setup
 ---

+The ROSS code base is easy to install and has been tested on both MacOS and Linux systems.
+It is a lightweight, C library with a limited number of dependencies.

 ## Requirements

 1. ROSS is written in C standard and thus requires a C compiler (C11 is prefered, but not required).